There are two main types of agreements at Oregon State University:

 A written statement of understanding between Oregon State University and an international partner institution that expresses mutual interest in engaging in cooperative academic or research effort but that does not involve a commitment of University Resources*.

 A written agreement between Oregon State University and an international partner institution that entails a commitment of one or more University Resources* for academic and research purposes and that has been approved by designated signatories.

-The most common Program Agreements are found under the heading of
+The most common type of Program Agreement is found under the heading of

-In the case of Education Abroad Program agreements (including Student Exchange, Faculty-led and Affiliate Program Agreements), International Degree and Education Abroad (IDEA) located within International Programs serves as the primary contact for program proposal, agreement guidance, and student preparation processes.
+In the case of Education Abroad Program agreements (including Student Exchange, Faculty-led and Affiliate Program Agreements), OSU Office of Global Opportunities (OSU GO) located within International Programs, serves as the primary contact for program proposals, agreement guidance, and student preparation processes.